 - 3.1.
 The Trustee has discussed key investment objectives in light of an analysis of the Scheme's liability profile as well as the constraints the Trustee faces in achieving these objectives.
-As a result, the Trustee's main investment objectives are: - to ensure that the Scheme can meet the members' entitlements under the Trust Deed and Rules as they fall due;

-- to achieve a long-term positive real return; - to manage the expected volatility of the returns achieved in order to control the level of volatility in the Scheme's required contribution levels; - to invest in assets of appropriate liquidity which will generate income and capital growth to meet, together with new contributions from members and the participating employer, the cost of current and future benefits which the Scheme provides; - to reduce the risk of the assets failing to meet the liabilities over the long term; - to minimise the long-term costs of the Scheme by maximising the return on the assets whilst having regard to the above objectives. - 3.2.
-The Trustee is aware of the relationship that exists between the particular investment portfolio that is held and the level of funding of the Scheme's liabilities.
-The Trustee has obtained exposure to investments that they expect will meet the Scheme's objectives as best as possible.
+The Trustee's main investment objectives for the DB Section are: - to ensure that the Scheme can meet the members' entitlements under the Trust Deed and Rules as they fall due; - to manage the expected volatility of the returns achieved in order to control the level of volatility in the Scheme's required contribution levels; - to invest in assets of appropriate liquidity which will generate capital growth to meet, together with any new contributions from the participating employer, the cost of benefits which the Scheme provides; - to minimise the long-term costs of the Scheme by maximising the return on the assets whilst having regard to the above objectives. - 3.2.
+The Trustee is aware of the relationship that exists between the particular investment portfolio that is held and the level of funding of the DB Section's liabilities.
+The Trustee has obtained exposure to investments that they expect will meet the DB Section's objectives.